fricas/fricas/src/doc/sphinx/source/faq.rst

         finally
             bits(l)

-to temporarily set the floating poing precision and have it reset after the computation even if the computation (your work) results in an error.
+to temporarily set the floating point precision and have it reset after the computation even if the computation (your work) results in an error.